 - Is there anything else I need to know?

-Nov-Dec: Occasional snow before Thanksgiving, but November can also be mild and beautiful.
+- November-December – We can experience occasional snow before Thanksgiving, but November can also be mild and beautiful.
 December is cold, often with rain or snow.

 For more information on road conditions, click here.